AU-Master-Thesis/thesis/sections/3-methodology/study-1/algorithm.typ

       let l2 = place(dy: -0.35em, line(length: 1em, stroke: (thickness: 2pt, paint: theme.surface0, dash: "dashed", cap: "round")))
       box(inset: (x: 2pt), outset: (y: 2pt), l1 + l2 + h(1.6em))
     }
     Interrobot factor, $f_i$, lifecycle.
 On A) the two robots, #r.A and #r.B, are approaching each other, but not within communication range#comms.
-On B) both robots are withing communication range, and interrobot factors are created symetrically between #r.A and #r.B.
+On B) both robots are within communication range, and interrobot factors are created symmetrically between #r.A and #r.B.
 On C) and D) one of the two robots' radio has failed, resulting in the corresponding interrobot factors being inactive.
 On E) the robots are no longer within communication range, and the interrobot factors are removed.
   ]
 )<f.interrobot-lifecycle>